Jbachtiger/ci-pp1-jbs-digital-consultancy/README.md

 ## Credits

 ### Code
-1. [Google Fonts](https://fonts.google.com/) - used to import fonts to website.
-2. [Button Optimizer](https://buttonoptimizer.com/) - a button generator tool.
+1. [Button Optimizer](https://buttonoptimizer.com/) - a button generator tool.
-3. [W3Schools](https://www.w3schools.com/howto/howto_css_three_columns.asp) - utlilsed code to create three columns.
+2. [W3Schools](https://www.w3schools.com/howto/howto_css_three_columns.asp) - utlilsed code to create three columns.
-4. [Love Running Project](https://github.com/Jbachtiger/love-running/blob/main/assets/css/style.css) - used base code for the circle container and zoom effect code.
+3. [Love Running Project](https://github.com/Jbachtiger/love-running/blob/main/assets/css/style.css) - used base code for the circle container and zoom effect code.
-5. [CSS Scan](https://getcssscan.com/css-box-shadow-examples) - used code to create a box shadow.
+4. [CSS Scan](https://getcssscan.com/css-box-shadow-examples) - used code to create a box shadow.
-6. [Font Awesome](https://fontawesome.com/) - Library of icons used for social media and services we offer.
-7. [TinyPNG](https://tinypng.com/) - used to compress images.

 ### Media
 1. All stock images are royalty free and taken from the following sites: [Unsplash](https://unsplash.com/) and [Raw Pixel](https://www.rawpixel.com/).
 2. Image on about page is a personal profile picture taken by myself.

 ### Acknowledgments
+ - My mentor for their support, advice and patience when reviewing this project with me.
+ -  The Code Institute slack community for always being on hand to ask questions and pointing me in the right direction.